- Search The Registry

 - My Account

-On this date, we focus on Jazz Music in America and the Black culture's role in creating and influence its existence.
+On this date, we focus on Jazz Music in America and the Black culture's role in creating and influencing its existence.

 Composed piano rags (music) by Scott Joplin and others achieved wide popularity at the close of the nineteenth century.
 (The "stride" style of pianists such as James P. Johnson and Fats Waller soon followed as an East Coast development of ragtime.)
 The earliest jazz band style developed in New Orleans, a city with a long, racially mixed, cultural tradition.
 Starting in the late 1890s, Charles "Buddy" Bolden's band is thought to have played ragtime with improvised embellishments, and by the turn of the century, many New Orleans bands were playing in a collective improvisational style.
 One of them was the Superior Band which included Bunk Johnson.